 Bottom line

-Fair credit won’t stop you from qualifying for one of these top business loans.
-But you should still explore your full range of options to ensure you’re making the right financial move for your business.
+Fair credit won’t stop you from qualifying with a variety of business lenders.
+But you should still explore the full range of options to ensure you’re making the right financial move for your business.

 How likely would you be to recommend Finder to a friend or colleague?